 For those who have determined law school is definitely the next step, the worry over getting in to the best law school for them and securing the funds necessary to pay for three years of professional education can make an applicant refresh their law school status checkers many times each day!

-As a law school admissions consultant, we get to know clients from a variety of backgrounds – some currently submerged in their last year as undergraduates and some with significant work experience applying as non-traditional applicants.
+As a law school admissions consultant, we get to know clients from a variety of backgrounds — some currently submerged in their last year as undergraduates and some with significant work experience applying as non-traditional applicants.
 Much time is spent getting to know a client’s strengths to help them highlight what they might add to the law schools on their list (as well as developing that list).
-To make them standout from those aforementioned stacks of admissions files.
-There are hundreds of ways to do this and that sums up our consulting jobs -- which ways work best for which applicants.
+To make them stand out from those aforementioned stacks of admissions files.
+There are hundreds of ways to do this, and that sums up our consulting jobs — which ways work best for which applicants.
 The consulting relationship also allows for the development of skills that can help students once in law school.
-Detailing a timeline and prioritizing work on law school application materials, fine-tuning writing skills to keep the attention of a specific audience, and finding ways to stay motivated - all while completing a senior year or working full time and possibly studying for a LSAT retake, has helped many soon-to-be-law students prepare themselves for the rigors of law school itself.
+Detailing a timeline and prioritizing work on law school application materials, fine-tuning writing skills to keep the attention of a specific audience, and finding ways to stay motivated — all while completing a senior year or working full time and possibly studying for an LSAT retake, has helped many soon-to-be law students prepare themselves for the rigors of law school itself.

 We talk a great deal about perspective — from where do you draw your ideas and opinions?
 How will you show a law school that you have a diverse and different perspective to add to their 1L class?
 Gaining the perspective as a law school admissions decision-maker and a prelaw advisor has allowed me to consider the fuller picture of all that applicants have going on in their lives and help them to highlight these outstanding attributes for law schools.